Press & media

 The team

-NI Trades was built in Belfast by a team who understand the importance of vetted, credentialed trades working in people’s homes, and who watched GB-wide platforms treat Northern Ireland as an afterthought: thin coverage, GB pricing, and no understanding of how NI homes are actually heated, approved and built.
+NI Trades was built in Belfast by one founder who understands the importance of vetted, credentialed trades working in people’s homes, and who watched GB-wide platforms treat Northern Ireland as an afterthought: thin coverage, GB pricing, and no understanding of how NI homes are actually heated, approved and built.
 Vetting, guide research and homeowner support are all handled in-house.
-The team is available for interview, comment and data requests, usually same day, by emailing hello@nitrades.co.uk.
+The founder is available for interview, comment and data requests, usually same day, by emailing hello@nitrades.co.uk.

 Assets